 The laboratory should have a procedure to ensure that the findings of regulated pests or new pests are reported to the relevant NPPO, as recommended in EPPO standard PM 7/98 (2019).
 The laboratory should also have a procedure on reporting to the NPPO the finding of any uncharacterized organisms with a potential risk to plant health.
 Information to consider in the report to NPPO includes (if relevant):

--relationship with other organisms in the same taxon (e.g., closely related to an economically important pest)
+relationship with other organisms in the same taxon (e.g., closely related to an economically important pest)

--relationship with its host (e.g., mycovirus, insect virus)
+relationship with its host (e.g., mycovirus, insect virus)

--potential risk of causing damage to its host
+potential risk of causing damage to its host

--potential risk for other hosts (economically and/or ecologically important)
+potential risk for other hosts (economically and/or ecologically important)

--potential risk of spreading
+potential risk of spreading

--location risk (e.g., horticultural area versus isolated area)
+location risk (e.g., horticultural area versus isolated area)

--viability of the organism (e.g., bacteria alive or dead, virus sequence integrated in plant genome leading to replicative form)
+viability of the organism (e.g., bacteria alive or dead, virus sequence integrated in plant genome leading to replicative form)

--possible influence of abiotic factors
+possible influence of abiotic factors

--presence of other organisms in the same host (e.g., symbiotic or antagonistic effect)
+presence of other organisms in the same host (e.g., symbiotic or antagonistic effect)

--recommendation for re-sampling/re-testing or other extended analyses
+recommendation for re-sampling/re-testing or other extended analyses

 11.3.2 Inconclusive results